chromium/subspace/PRINCIPLES.md

    semantics.
     * The smart pointers are not "leaky", and are not (safely) backward compatible with raw pointer ownership.
-1. Containers with lifetime safety at runtime.
+1. Collections with lifetime safety at runtime.
 1. Function pointers with additional state bound to them, for purposes of currying.
 1. Vocabulary types for returning success-or-failure with different embedded